Recurrences

 Pre-existing conditions

-If a non-work-related pre-existing condition affects the same body parts and/or functions as the recurrence, see 15-02-03, Pre-existing Conditions, to determine how ongoing entitlement to benefits is considered.
+If a non-work-related pre-existing condition affects the same body parts and/or functions as the recurrence, refer to 15-02-03, Pre-existing Conditions, to determine how ongoing entitlement to benefits is considered.

 Application dates